While writing a check is quickly becoming a thing of the past, you still need to know how to write a check from time to time.

 Writing a check without cents is fairly common as many major payments, such as writing a rent check to your landlord, usually require whole dollar amounts without cents.

-If you need to write a check with cents or a different type of check, here are a few other check writing guides we have:
+If you need to write a check with cents or a different type of check, here are a few other check writing and check knowledge guides we have:

 - How To Write A Check With Zero Cents